kurodatk/GW_2DBH/README.md

 time relative to the first bounce (i.e. usual post bounce time) [ms], time relative to the BH formation [ms],
 Dh+ [cm], where D and h+ are the source distance and the only non-vanishing GW strain observed along equator, respectively.

+Note that model R1B12 does not provide GWs from slightly before the BH formation, because of the lack of original simulation datas.